telehash/telehash.github.io/v3/e3x/messages.md

-# Messages - Asynchronous / Offline Content Transport
+# Messages - Asynchronous / Offline Content Transport with Forward Secrecy

 Message packets are for when one endpoint is unable to establish a channel to another and has a mechanism to send content for the other endpoint to receive independently such that both don't need to be online at the same time.